-Figure 3.
-Compare three models with the ADL-intra model for six product categories: results at SKU level, for the MASE, and for one to eight-week forecast horizon.

-the ADL-intra-EWC model (b) the ADL-intra-IC model,

-(c) the ADL-EWC-IC model

 The results in Table 4 indicates that the ADL-intra-IC model has the best forecasting performance for the non-promoted period but only has a moderate performance for the promoted period.
 A possible explanation is that the estimated bias used for the correction gets submerged by high variations in the high product sales.
 This allows us to complement the ADL-intra-IC model for the promoted period.
 As the ADL-intra-EWC model has the best performance for the promoted period, we forge a combined model between these two models, named as the ADL-EWC-IC model.
 The ADL-EWC-IC model will be identical to the ADL-intra-EWC model for the promoted period and the ADL-intra-IC model for the non-promoted period.
 Table 2 also shows the forecasting performance by the ADL-EWC-IC model.
 The results indicate that the ADL-EWC-IC model generates the most accurate forecasts across all the models.
 Table 4 also includes the performance of the ADL-EWC-IC model for the promoted and non-promoted forecast periods.
-The ADL-EWC-IC model outperforms the ADL-intra model for 21 (out of 28) product categories.
-It reduces the MASE by 3.3% for the 20% of categories (i.e., 6 categories) where it achieves the maximum improvement.
-Figure 3(c) (i.e., the boxplot in the bottom-right corner) shows the percentage improvements of the ADL-EWC-IC model compared to the ADL-intra model.
+The ADL-EWC-IC model outperforms the ADL-intra model for 18 (out of 28) product categories.

 Exploring the determinants of the forecasting improvement